astraw/burst_s5/README.rst

 burst_s5 - standards-compliant HTML slideshows with HTML5 video and Inkscape
 ============================================================================

-A collection of utilities docutils extensions to emit S5 slideshows with videos and slides designed in Inkscape, including appearing elements.
+burst_s5 is a collection of utilities docutils extensions to emit S5 slideshows with videos and slides designed in Inkscape, including appearing elements.
 It makes S5 presentations a little more like PowerPoint, Keynote, and OpenOffice Impress.

 How to use it
 =============